elijahandrews/elijahandrews.github.io/_posts/2015-01-21-hello-world.md

 comments: true
 ---

-Hello, world!

-I've finally decided to make a blog.
+I've finally decided to make a blog!
 If memory serves me correctly, I've been thinking about starting a blog for about the past ten years.
 It was around this time that I started keeping a journal, so writing a blog would be as simple as publishing a select few of my entries.
 However, every time